mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     **Deploy**: Draw another Replicant from your deck.

 name:     Rescue-RX
-text:     When this minion is built, restore 5 Health to your General.
+text:     When this minion is built, restore 5❤️ to your General.
           **Build**:2

 name:     Riddle